elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 # Design-related anti-patterns

-This document outlines anti-patterns related to your modules, functions, and the role they play within a codebase.
+This document outlines potential anti-patterns related to your modules, functions, and the role they play within a codebase.

 ## Alternative return types